We invite you to review the key regulatory provisions that came into effect on January 1st of this new year regarding safety, environment, and energy.

 (Order of September 10, 2021)

-Minimum requirements for the protection of water supply and distribution networks intended for human consumption against backflow pollution have come into force: separation of non-potable water networks, backflow preventers, verification and maintenance, etc.
+Minimum requirements for protecting water supply and distribution networks for human consumption against backflow pollution have come into effect: separation of non-potable water networks, backflow preventers, inspection and maintenance, etc.

-This applies to workplaces, places open to the public and establishments open to the public, including water distribution networks from January 1, 2023:
+This applies to workplaces, public spaces, and establishments open to the public where water distribution networks, as of January 1, 2023:

-AND which are permanently or temporarily connected to water distribution networks intended for human consumption.
+AND are connected permanently or temporarily to water distribution networks intended for human consumption.

 New safety regulations